 You don't necessarily need a wall to grow Clematis against, they are equally at home when planted amongst trees and shrubs.
 The montanas lend themselves very well to growing through trees - a word of advice here though if you plant montanas through apple trees you might not see the clematis flowers for apple blossom.
 Clematis that are allowed to scramble through shrubs and small growing conifers provide much interest - Roses and Clematis when grown together make an excellent combination.
 Planted into containers Clematis will enhance any patio.
 Herbaceous types deserve more recognition and look excellent in perennial borders.
 We have even got some varieties that can now be planted in window boxes and hanging baskets! they are so compact!

 Good feeding is important.
-In order to produce good flowers the plants should be fed by a good general, branded fertilizer following the manufacturer's recommendations- twice a week.
-Start feeding by mid-spring and continue until just before flowering.
+In addition to slow release fertilisers & In order to produce good flowers and good growth the plants should be fed by a good high Potash based, branded liquid fertilizer following the manufacturer's recommendations- twice a week.
+Start feeding early spring and continue until just before flowering.
 Do not feed during flowering as this will tend to reduce the flowering period.
-A high potash fertilizer (tomato feed is fine) should give good blooms.
+Tomato feed is fine & should give good blooms.
 Feed again after flowering until mid autumn to encourage further growth and more flowers.